cisagov/freeipa-client-tf-module/examples/basic_usage/README.md

-# Launch the Example EC2 Instance into the Default VPC #
+# Launch an IPA master and an IPA replica into a VPC #

 ## Usage ##